How to Get Authority for Trucking

 Related: Requirements for a Driver Qualification File

-The whole process will take 10-25 business days.
-However, if your application will need further review, you can expect an additional eight weeks to get your trucking authority.
-Besides the fact that the process might appear straightforward, it can be a daunting process, especially for small businesses.
+The whole process will take at least 10 to 25 business days.
+However, if your application will need further review, you can expect an additional 8 weeks to get your trucking authority.
+Besides the fact that the process might appear straightforward, it can be a daunting one, especially for small businesses.

-It would be best if you also consider that there might be several upfront fees to be made before you can get your trucking authority.
+It would be best if you also considered that there might be several upfront fees to be paid before you can get your trucking authority.
 For instance, the FMCSA charge for filing the paperwork is $300, and it will include your DOT and MC numbers.
 You will also be required to part with an additional $80 if you want to reinstate authority.

-Apart from that, there will also be a substantial amount of requirements and regulations that should be followed.
+Apart from that, there will also be a substantial number of requirements and regulations that should be followed.

 Is It Worth Getting Your Own Trucking Authority?